Maudaha

 Maudaha is a city and a Municipal Board in Hamirpur district, Uttar Pradesh, India.

 History

 Maudaha district participated in the elections of 1937 which were conducted under the Government of India Act 1935.
-In order to organize activities of the Congress in the district Jawaharlal Nehru and Abul Kalam Azad visited Maudaha in 1937.
+In order to organize activities of the Congress in the district Jawaharlal Nehru and Maulana Azad visited Maudaha in 1937.
 With the outbreak of the Second World War in 1939, however, the Congress ministries resigned on the issue of India's forced participation in it.

 Government

 Maudaha is one of four tehsils of Hamirpur district of Indian State Uttar Pradesh.
 The town had been recognized as one of the Uttar Pradesh Legislative Assembly's region until 2012.
 Maudaha is a Nagar Palika Parishad city divided into 25 wards for which elections are held every 5 years.

 During the local body elections in December 2017, three Grampanchayats- Sichauli Purva, Ragaul and Fatteh purva merged with the Maudaha Municipality, formally called Maudaha Nagar Palika.